JevaughnNewman/Target-E-Commerce-Sales-Data-Project/README.md

 Dimension Tables:

-    Orders: This section tracks order lifecycle timelines (purchase, delivery, estimates) and statuses, which are linked to customers.
+    Orders: This section tracks order lifecycle timelines (purchase, delivery, and estimates) and statuses, which are linked to customers.

     - Products: Manages product metadata, including category, dimensions, and descriptive content for inventory and logistics.